HandsomePhil/resume-review-prompt/README.md

 **1. What types of roles are you targeting?** (e.g., front-end developer, data analyst, product manager, or "I'm not sure yet")

-Your answer:
+My answer:

 **2. How many years of professional experience do you have in your target field?** (Include adjacent experience if relevant, like technical work done in a non-engineering role.)

-Your answer:
+My answer:

 **3. What is your current situation?** (e.g., employed and looking, recently laid off, career changer, returning after a gap)

-Your answer:
+My answer:

 **4. Is there anything specific you are concerned about or want me to focus on?** (e.g., "I'm not getting any callbacks," "I don't know if my resume is ATS-friendly," "I'm worried about a career gap")

-Your answer:
+My answer:

 **5. What geographic market are you in, and are you open to remote work?**

-Your answer:
+My answer:

 **6. Paste 1-3 job descriptions you are interested in or have recently applied to.** Copy the full posting text, not just the title or link.
 If you do not have specific postings right now, leave this blank.